 1. Remain a paid member in good standing with AHS

-2. Submit a report of project activities at the end of the calendar year in which the project took place.
-This will include a financial statement of expenditures related to the grant.
+3. Submit a report of project activities at the end of the calendar year in which the research took place.
+This shall include a financial statement of expenditures related to the grant.

-3. Submit a newsletter / website article including a photograph of yourself and/or students participating in the program.
+4. Submit a newsletter / website article including a photograph of yourself.

-4. Present a brief presentation of your project activities funded by an AHS grant at the annual AHS meeting when reasonably possible.
+5. Present a brief presentation of your project activities at the next AHS Annual Meeting, either in person or by teleconference.

-5. Acknowledge AHS in all publications and presentations related to the project conducted under the grant.
+6. Acknowledge AHS in all publications and presentations related to activities conducted under the grant

-6. Return all grant monies to AHS if the project fails to take place within one year of the issuance of the grant award.
+7. Return all grant monies to AHS if the project activities fail to take place by December 31st of the award year.

 Grants cannot be renewed.
-While previous recipients will remain eligible for grants, they must reapply annually.
+While previous recipients will remain eligible for grants, recipients must reapply annually for additional funding.

 Grant applications will be ranked based on the following criteria: